 Predictive scheduling is when an employer provides an employee with their schedule in advance.
-For employee schedules that frequently fluctuate, part-time employees who do not work full workweeks, or anyone who works for an hourly rate, predictive scheduling can help establish a predictable schedule and help employees better estimate their expected pay for a weekly or monthly period.
+For employee schedules that frequently fluctuate, part-time employees who do not work full workweeks, or anyone who works for an hourly wage, predictive scheduling can help establish a predictable schedule and help employees better estimate their expected pay for a weekly or monthly period.

-Predictive scheduling is largely a response to the challenges associated with on-call scheduling, a workforce management method that availed hourly workers when needed in order to accommodate influxes of customers at irregular times.
+Predictive scheduling is largely a response to the challenges associated with on-call scheduling, a workforce management method that availed hourly workers when needed to accommodate influxes of customers at irregular times.
 On-call scheduling offered business owners flexibility, but at the expense of predictable employee schedules.